-The presence of the recorded Old Place Site and artifact finds along Western Avenue indicate the portion of the Project pipeline route comprising Segment 16 has high sensitivity for pre-contact resources present in intact sediments below deposits of fill or disturbed soils.
+The presence of the recorded Old Place Site and artifact finds along Western Avenue indicate that this section of the route has high sensitivity for pre-contact resources present in intact sediments below deposits of fill or disturbed soils.
 Expected pre-contact resource types could consist of campsite or village components potentially dating to the Archaic through contact periods.

-The portion of Segment 16 located south of the Staten Island Rail Road crossing in the vicinity of STA 250+00 is considered to have moderate sensitivity for eighteenth- and nineteenth-century resources related to the Revolutionary War period skirmish and burials, and/or the Reverend Kinney property, and low sensitivity for later historic resources.
-The portion of Segment 16 located north of STA 250+00 is considered to have no to low sensitivity for post-contact period resources.
+The portion of the route located south of the Staten Island Rail Road crossing is considered to have moderate sensitivity for eighteenth- and nineteenth-century resources related to the Revolutionary War period skirmish and burials, and/or the Reverend Kinney property, and low sensitivity for later historic resources.
+The portion of route north of the rail crossing is considered to have low sensitivity for any significant post-contact period resources.

-Soil borings are recommended for Segment 16 from STA 237+50 to 256+00 to determine the presence and depth of ground disturbance, fill, or marsh deposits, and of any sediments that have the potential to contain pre-contact and post-contact period resources within or below these deposits.
+Soil borings are recommended from STA 250+22.5 to 259+79.9 to determine the presence and depth of ground disturbance, fill, or marsh deposits, and of any sediments potentially containing pre-contact and post-contact period resources within or below these deposits.